ShishirPatil/poet/poet-server/README.md

 ## Option 3: Hosting POET server on an AWS EC2 Instance

-Ensure that you have moved the `gurobi.lic` file (If you want to use the Gurobi optimizer) you downloaded earlier to the EC2 instance.
-Ensure that Port 80 is open for ingress network.
+Ensure that you have moved the `gurobi.lic` file (if you want to use the Gurobi optimizer) you downloaded earlier to the EC2 instance.
+Ensure that Port 80 is open for ingress traffic.

 ## Making Requests

 To issue requests to the POET server, you can use the following Python code.
-Here, we use the Demo POET-server hosted at IP `54.189.43.62`:
+Here, we use the demo POET-server hosted at IP `54.189.43.62`:

 ```python
 import requests